diegomestre2/tpchQ01_GPU/README.md

 # TPC-H Query 01 Optimized for GPU execution
 We hereby present the source code used to evaluate TPC-H Query 01 optimized for CPU-GPU co-processing.
+(Paper submitted to ADMS 2018)

 #### TPC-H Query 01 Versions: